Symmetry Breaking and Link Homologies II: Introduction

 Define the spectrum of strict broken symmetries $\sBC(w_I)$ to be the filtered spectrum $F_t \, \sBC(w_I)$ above.
 The normalized spectrum of strict broken symmetries of the link $L$ is defined as

 \end{Defi}

 In (\cite{Ki1} theorem 8.5) we proved the general form of the following result.

-\begin{Thm} As a function of links $L$, the filtered $\SU(r)$-spectrum of strict broken symmetries $\sBC(L)$ is well-defined up to quasi-equivalence (\cite{Ki1} definition 3.4).
-In particular, the limiting equivariant stable homotopy type $\sBCU(L)$ is a well-defined link invariant in $\SU(r)$-equivariant spectra (see \cite{Ki1} remark 3.5, and remark below). \end{Thm}
+\begin{Thm} As a function of (framed) links $L$\footnote{see \cite{Ki1}, (Section 8) for discussion on the framing enhancement} , the filtered $\SU(r)$-spectrum of strict broken symmetries $\sBC(L)$ is well-defined up to quasi-equivalence (\cite{Ki1} definition 3.4).
+In particular, the limiting equivariant stable homotopy type $\sBCU(L)$ is a well-defined (framed) link invariant in $\SU(r)$-equivariant spectra (see \cite{Ki1} remark 3.5, and theorem below). \end{Thm}